MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-identity-user-auth.md

 In order to authenticate a user through device code flow, you need to:

-1. Go to Azure Active Directory on Azure Portal and find your app registration
+1. Go to Azure Active Directory on Azure portal and find your app registration.
-2. Navigate to Authentication section
+2. Navigate to Authentication section.
-3. Under Suggested Redirected URIs check the URI that ends with `/common/oauth2/nativeclient
+3. Under Suggested Redirected URIs check the URI that ends with `/common/oauth2/nativeclient`.
-4. Under Default Client Type, select `yes` for `Treat application as a public client`
+4. Under Default Client Type, select `yes` for `Treat application as a public client`.

 This will let the application authenticate, but the application still doesn't have permission to log you into Active Directory, or access resources on your behalf.

-Navigate to API Permissions, and enable Microsoft Graph, and the resources you want to access, e.g., Azure Service Management, Key Vault, etc.
+Navigate to API Permissions, and enable Microsoft Graph, and the resources you want to access, for example, Azure Service Management, Key Vault, etc.

-Note that you also need to be the admin of your tenant to grant consent to your application when you login for the first time.
+You also need to be the admin of your tenant to grant consent to your application when you log in for the first time.
 Also note after 2018 your Active Directory may require your application to be multi-tenant.
 Select "Accounts in any organizational directory" under Authentication panel (where you enabled Device Code) to make your application a multi-tenant app.

 ### Authenticating a user account with device code flow